I Drink Your Blood: Filming

 The film was shot on location in Sharon Springs, a small town in upstate New York.

 Principal photography for I Drink Your Blood commenced later that year and was shot on location during a period of eight consecutive weeks in Sharon Springs, New York.
 By the time of the production, Sharon Springs, once famous as a summer spa town, had largely become a ghost town and the producers were allowed to use the abandoned hotels as locations.
 Durston became friends with the town sheriff, who helped the crew during filming.
 Durston later cast him in a bit role as the sheriff seen in the film's climax.

 One of the town's locations used in the film was the Roosevelt, an old hotel that was scheduled for demolition within the next couple of months.
 The crew paid the town $300 for use of the hotel, which, according to Durston, they practically tore down themselves.
-Due in part to the film's relatively low budget, most of the film's effects and stunts were practical and the cast performed their own stunts.
-For scenes involving rats, trained rats were brought in, while dead rats were purchased from a local medical center and painted to match the color of the trained rats.
+Due in part to the film's relatively low budget, most of the effects and stunts were practical, and the cast performed their own.
+For scenes involving rats, trained rats were brought in, while dead rats were purchased from a local medical center and painted to match the trained rats' color.
 Several of the trained rats featured in the film would later be used in the 1971 horror film Willard and its 1972 sequel Ben.
 During the course of filming, tensions between the town locals and the film's cast and crew mounted because of the locals' uncertainty and misunderstandings with the film's director.
 After one incident in which the locals witnessed Durston attempting to motivate actress Iris Brooks for an emotional scene, they contacted the town sheriff, insisting that Durston was abusing the cast and crew and should be arrested or replaced with another director.
-Nonetheless, Durston remained the film's director throughout the duration of filming.
+Nonetheless, Durston remained the film's director throughout filming.